- ‘Frozen shoulder’ (also known

 - The skin at the back of your

-injected under the skin to numb the area well for pain relief.
+shoulder will be thoroughly cleaned and sterilised.
+Short-acting local anaesthetic (Lidocaine) will initially be injected under the skin (subcutaneously) to numb the area well and provide pain relief.

-posterior approach.
-The joint is slowly distended with the combination of
+posterior approach (from the back).
+The joint is then slowly distended with a combination of

 sterile saline, long-acting local anaesthetic (Marcaine) and corticosteroid